 Get out the vote

 Irrespective of how many volunteers you have, it can be very daunting to reach every supporter on your GOTV list by manually dialing their numbers.
-While a single volunteer hand dialing contacts from a physical list may talk to about 10 – 15 people in the span of an hour, an automated dialer can bring up that number up to 45 to 50 conversations in the span of an hour, and are commonly used at this stage for their capacity to handle higher volumes.
+While a single volunteer hand dialing contacts from a physical list may talk to about 10–15 people in the span of an hour, an automated dialer can bring that number up to 45–50 conversations in the span of an hour, and is commonly used at this stage for its capacity to handle higher volumes.

 The above are just a few ways political phone calls can help your campaigns.